lanyere/students-table/README.md

-# students-table
+# Table of students

-Mini CRM developed using Javascript, HTML and CSS for Skillbox Homework
+##Mini CRM developed using Javascript, HTML and CSS for Skillbox Homework

+Features:
+- add
+- sort
+- filter